Abdulmuiz44/VibeCode-mentor/QUICK_START.md

 - Consider this when looking at analytics or user tracking

 ### Data Compatibility
-- Existing Firestore data (blueprints, prompts) still works
+- All data migrated from Firestore to Supabase
-- Pro status still checks Firestore
+- Pro status checks Supabase
-- Can migrate to Supabase later if desired
+- Blueprints and prompts stored in Supabase

 ### Environment Variables Required
 Application won't work without: